Whip up a giant batch of Black Bean Salsa in minutes! It’s fresh and delicious, perfect for parties, so easy to make, and addictive!

 - 2 tablespoons fresh lime juice (from 1 lime)

 - Salt and freshly ground black pepper

-- Cover and chill for 30 minutes prior to serving to let flavors blend.
+- Cover and chill until serving time.
 Serve with tortilla chips or as an accompaniment to grilled meats.

 - Black beans: 1 ½ cups cooked beans can be substituted for the 1 can (that’s about ½ cup dried beans before cooking).
 You can use any type of canned or cooked bean instead of black.

 - Corn: 12 ounces (1 ½ cups) frozen corn, thawed, may be substituted for the canned corn.
 To substitute fresh corn, bring a medium pot of water and 1 tablespoon salt to a boil over high heat.
 Add 2-3 ears of corn and boil for 3 to 5 minutes.
 Submerge ears in a large bowl of ice water.
 When the corn is cool enough to handle, cut it off the cob.